Mxlan2711/TicTacToe/README.md

 ### 📌 Project Description

-This is a simple **CLI-based** Tic-Tac-Toe game written in C++.
+simple **CLI-based** Tic-Tac-Toe game written in C++.
 One version is for two players, and another version allows playing against a basic AI.

 In **"TicTacToe2Player.cpp"**, two players take turns competing against each other — Player `X` and Player `O`.
 The game validates inputs, detects winners or draws, and displays the current board after each move.